deltadbu/UCAS_algorithm_course/index.md

    - **Reading material:**
       - Chapter 1 of Algorithm design,
       - Chapter 17 of Introduction to Algorithms,
-      - Lecture 8, 9 of The Design and Analysis of Algorithms,
+      - Lecture 8, 9 of The Design and Analysis of Algorithms